unraid/docs/docs/unraid-os/manual/storage-management.md

 - It is not uncommon to use SSDs in the cache to get maximum performance.
-- Moves from cache to array are still comparatively slow but since mover is normally scheduled to fun when the system is otherwise idle this is not visible to the end-user.
+- Moves from cache to array are still comparatively slow but since mover is normally scheduled to run when the system is otherwise idle this is not visible to the end-user.
 - There is a **Minimum Free Space** setting under _Settings-\>Global Share settings_ and if the free space on the cache falls below this